It’s all fun and games until your cat decides that your carpet is an excellent substitute for her litter box.

 They’ll take care of it for you!

-Trying to remove cat urine smell from carpets can be extremely frustrating.
+Trying to remove cat urine smell from carpet can be extremely frustrating.

 Cat urine becomes more pungent the longer it soaks into carpets.